Docs

 • Sidebar on the right, with (in this order):

-• The dataset’s status.
+• The dataset’s status

-• The dataset’s metrics.
+• The dataset’s timeline

-• The dataset’s properties.
+• The dataset’s output metrics

 • Main section, with (in this order):

-• Optionally, any error or warning messages.
+• Optionally, any validation, warning or error messages.

-• The input metrics
+• The dataset’s input metrics

 • The list of constraints with their score analysis.